 Graduate school -- whether masters or doctoral -- takes time, energy and financial resources.
 Deciding to attend graduate school should not be used as a way to put off exploring and making decisions about different career paths, rather, it's time for focused study in a specific field you wish to enter.

-CareerLAB is a partner with the Office of the Dean of the College in providing graduate school advising regarding the process, necessary documents, and timelines.
+CareerLAB is a partner with The College in providing graduate school advising regarding the process, necessary documents, and timelines.
 Faculty should be consulted early on to get an understanding of differences between masters and doctoral study in your field, and for specifics about the focus of different programs.

 - Review our Planning for Grad School Timeline Tip Sheet